Habibmaryam/Analysis-of-success-rate-of-western-movies/README.md

 The gain was highest in the year 2001 amounting to **$8,917M**.
 The cost of movie production dropped from around the year 2004 till 2019 to less than **$1M**

 **Average sales per country of release**
-Movie production in countries such as New Zealand, Australia, Germany, the United States, and France has been the most lucrative in average sales with New Zealand topping the charts with $108,586k average sales (61%).
+Movie production in countries such as New Zealand, Australia, Germany, the United States, and France has been the most lucrative in average sales with New Zealand topping the charts with $108,586k in average sales (61%).
 This was not the case in countries like Norway, Belgium, Libya, and the like.

 ---
 # Recommendations and Conclusion